 By early July 2018, our routine water resource monitoring was showing a consistently dry picture across Wales.
-In response to this, and in order to ensure that our water resources were managed in the best way possible to minimise the need to introduce hosepipe bans during 2018, we convened our Gold Command centre, and proactively managed our activities affecting the supply of, and demand for water, while increasing communications with customers to encourage water efficient behaviour and regulators to ensure consistent messaging and understanding of risk.
+In response to this, and in order to ensure that our water resources were managed in the best way possible to minimise the need to introduce hosepipe bans during 2018, we convened our Gold Command centre, and proactively managed our activities affecting the supply of, and demand for water, while increasing communications with customers to encourage water efficient behaviour https://naturalresources.wales/guidance-and-advice/environmental-topics/water-management-and-quality/resources/water-situation-report-2018/?lang=en and regulators to ensure consistent messaging and understanding of risk.
+The timely implementation of our actions to manage both peaks in demand and the preservation of resource meant that our overall drought status remained as 'normal'.

-3 https://naturalresources.wales/guidance-and-advice/environmental-topics/water-management-and-quality/resources/water-situation-report-2018/?lang=en